AdobeDocs/experience-manager-65.sv-SE/help/assets/search-assets.md

 Nyckelordet för en användargenererad egenskap är dess fältetikett i egenskapsredigeraren i gemener, med borttagna blanksteg.

-Här är några exempel på sökformat för komplexa frågor:
+Here are some examples of search formats for complex queries:

 * Så här visar du alla resurser med flera facets-fält (till exempel: title=John Doe and creator tool = Adobe Photoshop): `tiltle:"John Doe" creatortool : Adobe*`
-* Så här visar du alla resurser när värdet för facets inte är ett enda ord utan en mening (till exempel: title=Scott Reynolds): `title:"Scott Reynolds"`
+* To display all assets when the facets value is not a single word but a sentence (for example: title=Scott Reynolds): `title:"Scott Reynolds"`
-* Så här visar du resurser med flera värden för en enda egenskap (till exempel: title=Scott Reynolds eller John Doe): `title:"Scott Reynolds" OR "John Doe"`
+* To display assets with multiple values of a single property (for example: title=Scott Reynolds or John Doe): `title:"Scott Reynolds" OR "John Doe"`
 * Så här visar du resurser med egenskapsvärden som börjar med en viss sträng (till exempel: heter Scott Reynolds): `title:Scott*`
-* Så här visar du resurser med egenskapsvärden som slutar med en viss sträng (till exempel: heter Scott Reynolds): `title:*Reynolds`
+* To display assets with property values ending with a specific string (for example: title is Scott Reynolds): `title:*Reynolds`
 * Så här visar du resurser med ett egenskapsvärde som innehåller en viss sträng (till exempel: title = Basel Meeting Room): `title:*Meeting*`
-* Så här visar du resurser som innehåller en viss sträng och har ett specifikt egenskapsvärde (till exempel: sök efter Adobe-strängen i resurser med title=John Doe): `*Adobe* title:"John Doe"`
+* To display assets that contain a particular string and have a specific property value (for example: search for string Adobe in assets having title=John Doe): `*Adobe* title:"John Doe"`

-## Sök efter resurser från andra AEM-erbjudanden eller gränssnitt {#beyondomnisearch}
+## Search assets from other Experience Manager offerings or interfaces {#beyondomnisearch}

-Adobe Experience Manager (AEM) kopplar DAM-databasen till olika andra AEM-lösningar för att ge snabbare åtkomst till digitalt material och effektivisera de kreativa arbetsflödena.
-Alla resursidentifieringar börjar med bläddring eller sökning.
-Sökfunktionen är i stort sett densamma på de olika ytorna och lösningarna.
-Vissa sökmetoder ändras när målgruppen, användningsexemplen och användargränssnittet varierar mellan olika AEM-lösningar.
-De specifika metoderna beskrivs för de enskilda lösningarna på länkarna nedan.
-De universellt tillämpliga tipsen och beteendena beskrivs i den här artikeln.
+Adobe Experience Manager connects DAM repository to various other Experience Manager solutions to provide faster access to digital assets and streamline the creative workflows.
+Any asset discovery starts with browse or search.
+The search behavior largely remains the same across the various surfaces and solutions.
+Some search methods change as the target audience, the use cases, and the user interface vary across the Experience Manager solutions.
+The specific methods are documented for the individual solutions at the links below.
+The universally applicable tips and behaviors are documented in this article.

-### Söka efter resurser från Adobe Asset Link-panelen {#aal}
+### Search assets from Adobe Asset Link panel {#aal}

-Med Adobe Asset Link kan formgivarna nu komma åt innehåll som lagras i AEM Assets, utan att lämna de Adobe Creative Cloud-program som stöds.
-Med hjälp av panelen i appen i Creative Cloud-programmen kan du smidigt söka efter, söka efter, checka ut och checka in resurser: Photoshop, Illustrator och InDesign.
-Med Asset Link kan du också söka visuellt liknande resultat.
-Visuella sökresultat bygger på Adobe Senseis maskininlärningsalgoritmer och hjälper användarna att hitta estetiskt liknande bilder.
-Se [söka efter och bläddra bland resurser](https://helpx.adobe.com/enterprise/using/manage-assets-using-adobe-asset-link.html#UseAdobeAssetLink) med Adobe Asset Link.
+Using Adobe Asset Link, the creative professionals can now access content stored in Experience Manager Assets, without leaving the supported Adobe Creative Cloud apps.
+Creatives can seamlessly browse, search, check out, and check in assets using the in-app panel in the Creative Cloud apps: Photoshop, Illustrator, and InDesign.
+Asset Link also allows users to search visually similar results.
+The visual search display results are powered by Adobe Sensei&#39;s machine learning algorithms and help users find aesthetically similar images.
+See [search and browse assets](https://helpx.adobe.com/enterprise/using/manage-assets-using-adobe-asset-link.html#UseAdobeAssetLink) using Adobe Asset Link.

-### Sök efter resurser i AEM-skrivbordsappen {#desktopapp}
+### Search assets in Experience Manager desktop app {#desktopapp}

-Kreatörer använder datorprogrammet för att göra AEM Resurser enkelt sökbara och tillgängliga lokalt på datorn (Win eller Mac).
-Kreatörerna kan enkelt visa de önskade resurserna i Finder eller Utforskaren i Mac, öppna i skrivbordsprogram och ändra lokalt - ändringarna sparas tillbaka till AEM med en ny version som skapas i databasen.
-Programmet stöder enkla sökningar med ett eller flera nyckelord, * och ? jokertecken och operatorn AND.
+Creative professionals use the desktop app to make the Experience Manager Assets easily searchable and available on their local desktop (Win or Mac).
+Creatives can easily reveal the desired assets in Mac Finder or Windows Explorer, opened in desktop applications, and changed locally - the changes are saved back to Experience Manager with a new version created in the repository.
+The application supports basic searches using one or more keywords, * and ? wildcards, and AND operator.
 Se [Bläddra bland, söka efter och förhandsgranska resurser](https://docs.adobe.com/content/help/en/experience-manager-desktop-app/using/using.html#browse-search-preview-assets) i skrivbordsappen.

 ### Sök efter resurser i varumärkesportalen {#brandportal}